MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-deploy-template.md

 ::: moniker range="sc-vmm-2022"
 1. [Prepare a signed template disk](/windows-server/security/guarded-fabric-shielded-vm/guarded-fabric-create-a-shielded-vm-template) on a machine running Windows Server 2016 or 2019 with Desktop Experience or later, or Windows 10 or Windows 11 with the [Remote Server Administration Tools](https://www.microsoft.com/download/details.aspx?id=45520) installed.
 ::: moniker-end
+::: moniker range="sc-vmm-2025"
+1. [Prepare a signed template disk](/windows-server/security/guarded-fabric-shielded-vm/guarded-fabric-create-a-shielded-vm-template) on a machine running Windows Server 2025 or 2022 or 2016 or 2019 with Desktop Experience, or Windows 10 or Windows 11 with the [Remote Server Administration Tools](https://www.microsoft.com/download/details.aspx?id=45520) installed.
+::: moniker-end
 2. [Copy the template disk](library-files.md) to a library share (\\\\\<vmmserver\>\\MSSCVMMLibrary\\VHDs by default), and refresh the library server.
 3. To provide VMM with information about the operating system on the template disk, in **Library**, right-click the disk > **Properties**.
 4. In **Operating system**, select the operating system installed on the disk.
 This indicates to VMM that the VHDX isn't blank.
 The shield icon next to the disk name denotes it as a signed template disk for shielded VMs.
 Supply the information about the **Family** and **Release** of the disk as well to make the resources available in the tenant Azure Pack self-service portal (optional).